-For a ninth year now at Leary’s Brook, our grade nine students will participate in an award-winning national human rights program.
-Our school has once again been recognized nationally by the Asper Foundation as an exemplary group in Canada!
+For a ninth consecutive year at Leary’s Brook, grade nine students participated in an award-winning national human rights program.
+The school has once again been recognized nationally by the Asper Foundation as an exemplary group in Canada!

-The educational component required students to complete a nine-week program on Sundays aimed at promoting human rights awareness.
+The educational component required students to complete a comprehensive nine-week program on Sunday afternoons which ran from January until May, aimed at promoting human rights awareness.

 The group of forty-two students contributed over 600 hours of community service this year!

-Recent program completion means that these students will travel to Washington D.C. from May 2nd – 8th where trip itinerary includes visits to freedom memorials, several of the Smithsonian Museums, The White House, The Lincoln and Vietnam War Memorials, Arlington Cemetery, and The Kennedy Centre.
+Recent program completion clued up with a travel component to Washington D.C. from May 2nd – 8th where trip itinerary included visits to freedom memorials, several of the Smithsonian Museums, The White House, The Lincoln and Vietnam War Memorials, Arlington Cemetery, and The Kennedy Centre.

-The trip highlight, however, will center round a full-day visit to The United States Holocaust Memorial Museum, which includes a presentation by a Holocaust survivor.
+The trip highlight, however, centered round a full-day visit to The United States Holocaust Memorial Museum, which included a moving presentation by a Holocaust survivor.

-Congratulations to our grade nine Asper students on the completion of their human rights program and on representing Leary’s Brook on a national stage.
+Congratulations to the grade nine Asper Human Rights and Holocaust Awareness Program students at Leary’s Brook on the completion of this incredible program and on their stellar representation as new human rights ambassadors on a national stage.

 Term 2 reports have now gone home.
 Parent-teacher conferences have been scheduled for Thursday, March 19.

 Parents are able to schedule appointments online here, or by calling the school office at 726-9889.